These are as follows:

 Treating all shareholders fairly

-Specsavers’ large UK companies are 100% owned by Specsavers Optical Group, and Specsavers is jointly owned by DJD and ML Perkins.
+Specsavers' large UK companies are 100% owned by Specsavers Optical Group Limited, and Specsavers is beneficially owned by DJD and ML Perkins.